THE CRITERIA THAT MORTGAGE LENDERS LOOK AT FOR HOLIDAY LETS IS UNIQUE TO ALL OTHER MORTGAGE TYPES

 The property should be in the UK, made of standard construction and in habitable condition suitable for immediate letting.
 Most lenders prefer single dwellings which can be either freehold or long leasehold.
 Mortgages are available for Airbnb lets.

-As with all mortgages the property will be inspected by the lender’s valuer.
+As with all mortgages the holiday let property will be inspected by the lender’s valuer.
 You will also need to obtain a rental projection from a local holiday letting agent and pass this to the lender.